 One day I’ll lose my head, I can tell.
-Am I cursed or what that strange things happen to me so often?
+Am I cursed or what, that those strange things happen to me so often?
 This time it was my flight to Nepal.
 Is there a limit of unfortunate events that are forwarded to us?
 Because I feel that mine is inexhaustible.

 Let’s skip the details how it happened that I booked the flight 1,5 days before the departure.
 Anyway, it was settled – I’m going to Nepal.
 The departure was next day at 9.25 am from Luang Prabang in Laos, with few hours layover in Kuala Lumpur and then straight to Kathmandu.

-Shortly after midnight, I was packed and almost ready to leave when I realized that I did not exchange the Lao kip to dollars.
+Shortly after midnight, I was packed and almost ready to leave when I realised that I did not exchange the Lao Kip to dollars.
 Abroad, it is impossible to exchange them at all, so I had to do it in Laos.
-Otherwise I would stay with 80 dollars in kip that I don’t really need… (And I had to have dollars to pay for my visa to Nepal!)
+Otherwise, I would stay with 80 dollars in kip that I don’t need… And I had to have dollars to pay for my visa to Nepal!
 But I didn’t panic.
 I knew I could exchange them at the airport.

 The only kiosk at the airport that is opened is Bangkok Airways.
 I ask a lady who works there when they open the exchange.